elegant-scipy/elegant-scipy/markdown/ch4.markdown

 won't dive too deeply into the concept of negative frequency, other than saying a real-world sine wave is produced by a combination of positive and negative frequencies).
 We re-shuffle the spectrum using the `fftshift` function.

 Let's examine the frequency components in a noisy image.
+Note that, while a static image has no time-varying component, its values do vary across *space*.
+The DFT applies equally to either case.

 First, load and display the image: